pocketworks/pocketworks-web-2017/_posts/blog/2017-01-13-giving-instant-gratification-to-increase-your-app-user-base.md

 ## Talk to us about engagement and retention

-Pocketworks is here to helps it’s customers achieve long term successful with modern software technologies.
-This includes mobile apps, cloud solutions, big data and chat bots.
+Pocketworks exists to help businesses achieve long term successful with modern software technologies.
+This includes mobile apps, cloud, big data and chat bots.
 Engagement and retention are crucial to your app’s success.
 We’re helping startups and established businesses take ideas to market in many sectors including IoT, pharmaceuticals, delivery and manufacturing.